SzabolcsGyorke/BC-Local-Resources/README.md

 - **Clear Token**: clears the current authentication token (oAuth only)
 - **Token Information**: display the current token and expiry time (oAuth only)

-**Once you tested all the requeued components use the _Upload Configuration_ function to store it in BC and for furter use to configure the Windows Service.**
+**Once you tested all the requeued components use the _Upload Configuration_ function to store it in BC and for further use to configure the Windows Service.**

 ### Printing
 Download the list unprinted documents from BC and print them or mark them as completed.